-Tom Plummer is an Associate Professor in the Anthropology Department at Queens College, City University of New York, and a member of the CUNY graduate faculty and the New York Consortium in Evolutionary Primatology.
-His research broadly focuses on late Pliocene and early Pleistocene hominin behavior and ecology, with a special interest in exploring the adaptive significance of the first stone tools.
+Tom Plummer is a Professor in the Anthropology Department at Queens College, City University of New York, and a member of the CUNY graduate faculty and the New York Consortium in Evolutionary Primatology.
+His research broadly focuses on late Pliocene and early Pleistocene hominin behavior and ecology, with a special interest in exploring the adaptive significance of Oldowan stone tools.
 He co-directs field research on the Homa Peninsula, Kenya with Richard Potts, where Plummer is focusing on late Pliocene and Pleistocene archeological and paleontological sites.
 Much of this research has centered on the excavation of the 2-million-year-old Oldowan archeological occurrence at Kanjera South.
-There, hominin activities were carried out in the oldest grassland-dominated ecosystem documented thus far during the course of human evolution.
+There, hominin activities were carried out in an open habitat within an early grassland dominated ecosystem.
 Hominins had a sophisticated understanding of stone quality, and differentially utilized and transported high quality raw materials for tool production.
 Evidence for the butchery of small antelope carcasses on-site may provide the oldest documentation of hunting in the fossil record.
-Artifact use-wear analysis demonstrates that hominins were cutting and scraping wood, almost certainly to make tools, and processing another important food resource, starch-rich tubers.
+Artifact use-wear analysis demonstrates that hominins were processing carcasses, cutting and scraping wood, possibly to make tools, and processing another important food resource, starch-rich tubers.
 These data suggest that stone tools were an important, perhaps critical, component of the foraging ecology of hominins by 2 million years ago.
+Recently, Plummer and colleagues have begun excavating Oldowan sites that are older (Nyayanga) and younger (Sare River) than Kanjera South.
+This new phase of research will develop the record of Oldowan hominin activities through time on the Homa Peninsula, and will provide robust datasets for comparison with data from Oldowan sites excavated elsewhere.